A Guide To Home Inspection Costs In 2023

 - HVAC system

-- Structural systems such as foundation and drainage
+- Structural systems such as the foundation and drainage

-- Appliances like the microwave, dishwasher, range or oven
+- Appliances like the microwave, dishwasher, range and oven

-A special home inspection is a type of home inspection that goes beyond the general inspection.
-In other words, the home inspectors will check for additional issues such as radon, termite damage or mold, which might not be included in a standard home inspection.
-While you may not want to pay the extra cost of these tests, the professional expertise may save you thousands of dollars in repairs.
+A special home inspection is a home inspection that goes beyond a general inspection.
+In other words, home inspectors check for additional issues such as radon, termite damage or mold.
+Although the tests may be expensive, this professional expertise can save you money in costly repairs down the road.

-For example, termite damage can cost between $600 and $3,000 to repair, according to Angi.
-Whereas adding this type of inspection may cost between $50 and $280.
-Therefore, conducting a termite inspection could save you hundreds or even thousands of dollars.
+For example, termite damage can cost anywhere between $250 and $37,500 to repair, according to Angi, though the average cost is $3,000.
+Whereas adding a termite inspection may cost between $50 and $280.
+Therefore, conducting a termite inspection could save you hundreds or even tens of thousands of dollars.

 How much does a special home inspection cost?

-The price you pay for special inspection costs depend on the location, scope of work, and professional.
-Here is a list of some special inspections and the average cost so you can anticipate what you’ll spend.
+The price of a special home inspection depends on the location, the scope of work and the professional.
+Here is a list of some special home inspections and their average cost to help anticipate the price:

 - Asbestos testing: $230 – $790